ArduPilot/ardupilot_wiki/copter/source/docs/stabilize-mode.rst

 -  :ref:`ANGLE_MAX<ANGLE_MAX>` controls the maximum lean angle which by default is 4500 (i.e. 45 degrees)
--  ANGLE_RATE_MAX controls the maximum requested rotation rate in the roll and pitch aixs which by default is 18000 (180deg/sec).
+-  ANGLE_RATE_MAX controls the maximum requested rotation rate in the roll and pitch axis which by default is 18000 (180deg/sec).
 -  :ref:`ACRO_YAW_P <ACRO_YAW_P>` controls how quickly copter rotates based on a pilot's yaw input.
 The default of 4.5 commands a 200 deg/sec rate of rotation when the yaw stick is held fully left or right.
 Higher